sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 -----------------------------------------------------------
 ```

-#### 2.2.4 Chassis Midplane Connectivity

-The midplane connectivity usually over Ethernet via an internal switch helps create an internal network for communication between control-cards and line-cards.
-Traditionally, this path is used to punt control traffic like BGP, ARP, ICMP etc from the line-card to control-card.
-For SONiC, the requirement is **not** to use this channel for punting traffic.
-Instead, this channel will be used (and not limited to) for:

-1. Exchanging monitoring information between line-cards and control-cards.
-2. REDIS connections from line-cards to instances running on the control-card.
-3. REDIS connections from control-cards to instances running on the line-cards.

-One example, is for the thermalctld on the control-card to get/fetch the temperature sensor information from all the line-cards and then compute the optimal fan speed for the chassis.
+##### 2.2.4.3 Image Hosting Server

+In some environments, the control-card and the linecard may not necessarily have reachability to external networks.
+Linecards without external USB slot, could use control-card as image server to download the SONiC image assuming control-cards will have external USB storage or internal storage hosting the images.
+We propose that chassisd on the control-card can be a place-holder for the sonic bootable images and run an http-server for image download by the line-cards.

+##### 2.2.4.4 External management reachability to linecards over internal midplane ethernet

+Some linecards in a chassis may not provide direct external management interface and only providing some sort of internal management interface from control-card.
+In dis-aggregated SONiC architecture, every linecard act as separate fixed configuration box with its own management stack which happened to only the internal midplane ethernet.
+In order to allow direct access to linecards from outside of the chassis over external management network, chassis midplane ethernet network and external management networks needs to be connected to each other.
+There are couple of options to consider.

+1. Control-card can create virtual switch (linux bridge) and all midplane ethernet and external management interface on this bridge.
+This is the L2 mode of operation but internal communication and external L2 stations traffic will be seen inside this midplane ethernet.
+2. IP Routing: Midplane ethernet could be configured with externally reachable network (announced via any routing protocols), this requires mgmt interface on control to run routing protocol which isn't common deployment.
+3. Statically assigned externally reachable management IP address per lincard via chassis-d and use NAT to map external/internal midplane IP address.
+In this case, internal midplane ethernet traffic wont be seen in external management network and only direct communication allowed using NAT rules.

+Allowing DHCP relay or DHCP client on these internal midplane ethernet aren't considered for first phase of the design.

 ### 2.3 Platform
-The platform code on the control card is responsible for ensuring all the components of the chassis are operationally UP.
-Similarly, the platform code on the line card will monitor it's components are operationally UP.
+The platform code on the control-card is responsible for ensuring all the components of the chassis are operationally UP.
+Similarly, the platform code on the line-card will monitor it's components are operationally UP.

 #### 2.3.1 User-space peripheral drivers
 One of the options for the vendor is to package the user-space peripheral drivers as a separate docker, to keep it modular and conform with the containarization methodology.
 Alternatively, the platform code can be a debian package that can run contain libraries/binaries and run as part of the PMON docker.
 The interactions between PMON binaries and platform binaries will use standard sysfs or proposed RPC interface.

-Also, the control card can run only a select set of dockers.
-For example, teamd, syncd, swss need not run on the control card.
+Also, the control-card can run only a select set of dockers.
+For example, teamd, syncd, swss need not run on the control-card.

 ```
 admin@sonic:~$ show version